Skip to main content

 Robles already mentioned it was semi-presidential.
 It was still a presidential system nonetheless.
 Just because there was a prime minister, doesn't mean that there was a parliamentary form of government (read here).
 Robles already had the details that it was still a presidential government.
 The prime minister's role in Marcos' government wasn't the same as Lee Kuan Yew.
 It's a shame how Filipinos quote LKY on the Marcoses but not follow his sound advice for the rest.

 A good example of a comfort zone is the Chiong Sisters Case.
 The narrative heard back in 1997-1999 wasn't even complete!
 I watched this episode of Case Unclosed on YouTube (above).
-I was shocked when somebody told me that Francisco Juan "Paco" G. Larrañaga was innocent of the crime.
+I was shocked when somebody told me that Francisco Juan "Paco" G. LarraƱaga was innocent of the crime.
 Paco still had the right to defend himself.
 Sadly, Paco wasn't given the right to testify.
 Josman Aznar whose offenses weren't that huge, is still in jail over a crime he never committed.
 Some people still believe in the "testimony" of Davidson V. Rusia (read here) instead of the evidence that proved Paco's innocence.
 Just because someone is a bad boy and a possible suitor of the victim (which Paco denied courting Marijoy).
-They ignored the overwhelming evidence that it's impossible for Paco to do the crime.
-They were too used to Davidson's daily "testimony", which was full of inconsistences.
+They ignored the overwhelming evidence that Paco couldn't do the crime.
+They were too used to Davidson's daily "testimony", which had several inconsistencies.

 The same went for Hubert Jeffry P. Webb's wrongful conviction, during the Vizconde Massacre Trial.
 Some people still believe Hubert was guilty, probably due to whatever wrongs he did in the past.
 Some people still believe in The Tolentino Blunder.
 Atty.
 Amelita G. Tolentino refused the DNA test--something that could've helped solve the case.
 If the DNA sample was tested, it could've pointed ot a different suspect.
 However, some people still wholeheartedly chose to believe in Jessica Alfaro's lies (read here).

-For some people, they refuse to get out of their comfort zone of knowledge.
-It may be because they're strokign their ego because they have a high grade in that exam.
-Maybe, they may have gotten a high grade reporting about the Vizconde Massacre case or the Chiong Sisters case.
+Some people refuse to get out of their comfort zone of knowledge.
+It may be because they're stroking their ego.
+After all, they have a high grade on that exam.
+They may have gotten high scores reporting about the Vizconde Massacre Case or the Chiong Sisters Case.
 They may have perfectly enumerated the suspects.
 They may still be clinging on to that high grade in the exam.
-The same may go if they cling on to their high grade in the quiz about the Martial Law years.
+The same may go if they cling to their high grade in the quiz about the Martial Law years.
 I'm not saying that the books are completely wrong.
-They books aren't completely right either!
+The books aren't completely right either!
 That's why there's always room for correction and updates!
 Any good teacher continues to learn.
 A bad teacher stops learning and seeks to stick to the status quo.

 An article from Linkedin points out to this critical truth: